orospakr/sharpify/README.md

 ```

-Get all Products from the API. (.NET 4.5)
+Get all Products from the API:

 ```csharp